Pathwise-random trees and models of second-order arithmetic: Positive trees not computing PA: Theorem

 \section{Positive trees not computing PA: Theorem \ref{xJFhzQCXsu}}

-We start with a concise proof of a theorem of Ludovic Patey, mentioned by \citet{Chong.Li.ea:2019}. \begin{thm}[Patey] Every positive tree contains a perfect subtree which does not compute a complete extension of PA. \end{thm} This argument is given in in \S\ref{GKlTOZxwFw} and then extended in \S\ref{VhZ6RXMZ6v}, with aggressive use of Lebesgue density, to a proof that there exists a positive perfect pathwise-random tree which does not compute any complete extension of Peano Arithmetic.
-Both arguments are inductive forcing constructions with conditions that are essentially effectively closed sets of reals; it is a version of what is known as {\em Mathias forcing}.
-Recall that $\mu_{\sigma}$ is the uniform measure relative to the set of extensions of $\sigma$, as defined in \S\ref{MtZB13dML1}.
-We repurpose the notation $\dbra{\sigma}$ to mean the prefix upward closure of $\sigma$ in $\twomel$ instead of $\twome$:
+We start with a concise proof of a theorem of Patey, reported by \citet{Chong.Li.ea:2019}. \begin{thm}[Patey] Every positive tree contains a perfect subtree which does not compute a complete extension of PA. \end{thm} This argument is given in \S\ref{GKlTOZxwFw} and then extended in \S\ref{VhZ6RXMZ6v}, with aggressive use of Lebesgue density, to a proof that there exists a positive perfect pathwise-random tree which does not compute any complete extension of Peano Arithmetic.
+Both arguments are inductive forcing constructions with conditions that are essentially closed sets of reals.
+It is an an adaptation version of what is known as {\em Mathias forcing} to the space of trees.

-where $n$ is a positive integer, and for each finite tree $T$ let $\leaf{T}$ denote the set of leafs of $T$.
-Recall that we may identify elements of $\TTast$ as their downward $\preceq$-closures, which are finite trees whose leaves are of same length.
-So in this section, we may regard elements of $\TTast$ as such finite trees.
-Thus, $F \in \TTast$ is a prefix of $T \in \TTast \cup \TT$, iff $F = T \cap 2^{\leq n}$ for some $n$.
-A function $f$ is diagonally computable if there exists $n$ such that $f(n)\de = \Phi_n(n)\de$, where $(\Phi_n)$ is an effective enumeration of all Turing functionals, here used without an oracle; if this is not the case, we say that $f$ is diagonally non-computable.
-Recall that a real is $PA$ iff it computes a diagonally non-computable function which takes binary values.
-We write $f(n)\simeq g(n)$ to denote that, in the case that $f(n)\de, g(n)\de$, the two outputs are equal.
+A total function $f$ is diagonally non-computable if $\Phi_n(n) \downarrow\ \Rightarrow\ f(n) \neq \Phi_n(n)$, where $(\Phi_n)$ is an effective enumeration of all Turing functionals, here used without an oracle.
+Recall that a real is $PA$ iff it computes a diagonally non-computable function which takes binary values \citep[Theorem 6.9]{002945272010009}.